mansam/fossbox/content/Blitzkev-day-3.md

 Author: Blitzkev
 Tags: legacy, foss@rit
 Category: legacy
-Summary: Worked all day on formatting (and eventually reformatting >_>) my mac book. ...
+Summary: Worked all day on formatting (and eventually reformatting >_>) my mac book.
+Installing linux as a separate partition for development.
+Almost finished.   ...

 Worked all day on formatting (and eventually reformatting >_>) my mac book.
 Installing linux as a separate partition for development.
 Almost finished.